tmytek/tlkcore-examples/example/LabView2019/README.md

 The LabView demo flow
 ****
 Notice : The API is import to LabView environment by "Call Library Function Node" then you can find them on the LabView visual graphic.
 You can also modify the LabViewTest example for customized purpose.
-Please create a folder named "files" under disk C( C://files ), and then put related table inside.
+Please create a folder named "files" under the same folder with LabView Project files, and then put related table inside.
 ****
 **Scanning the BBoxOne devices**
 Scanning how many BBoxOne devices and then obtain the related Serial number and IP address